herlianal12/4_Plantago_gene_model_annotation/README.md

 -O database_rrna/Eukaryota.fasta

-# Get a list of transcript paths from different RNAseq groups
-bash datasets/assemblies.sh

-# Get uniprot and pfam databases and trinotate template
+# Get Uniprot and Pfam databases and trinotate template

 ## If you have installed Trinotate software, you can run this script below: